Concordium/concordium.github.io/source/smart-contracts/general/develop-contracts.rst

 Working with parameters
 -----------------------

-Parameters for the init and receive functions are, like the instance state, represented as byte arrays.
+Parameters to the init and receive functions are, like the instance state, represented as byte arrays.
 While the byte arrays can be used directly, they can also be deserialized into structured data.